 Wind to our Backs!
 Rolling Stocks

-Some rolling stocks will roll back and forth within a channel, between a high and a low price.
-Once a stock like this is identified it should be easy to buy low and to sell high.
+Some stocks will roll back and forth within a channel, between a high and a low price.
+Once a stock is identified it should be easy to buy low and to sell high.

 “Buy low, sell high!”